July in Noumea, New Caledonia

 New Caledonia draws on a variety of cultural and ethnic influences, as it blends characteristics from Melanesia, Polynesia, Europe, Asia and even Africa.
 Of its roughly 270,000 inhabitants, the current demographic makeup of Noumea nearly splits the majority between Kanak (original inhabitants of New Caledonia) and European descent.
 The archipelago’s diversity is reflected in additional ethnic groups, including Polynesian, Tahitian, Indonesian, Vietnamese, Chinese and Algerian.
 With all these distinct backgrounds, it’s quite appropriate that French language has become the predominant ‘lingua franca’, with only a couple percent of inhabitants not proficient in French.

 New Caledonia has been called the ‘Island of Eternal Spring’, with its tropical ocean climate and consistent sunshine.
-There are two main seasons with very short spells in-between:
+There are 2 main seasons with very short spells in-between: